komatooo/SquadJS-Cheater-Detection/README.md

 - Add the bits to your SquadJS
 - If you want to setup Role Pinging use `"pingGroups":  ["723400310667870230", "550182386219089921"],` with your RoleID(s) in place of the example IDs.
 - Set if you want to warn in game admins when a Detection was posted to your Discord.
+- The Config has the current recommended Thresholds.
+You are welcome to tweak them as needed.
 - Set the Threshold to `0` to Disable one of the Detections.
 - I recommend setting your Interval to at least 5 Minutes (300000 milliseconds) apart.
 There is a small spike on the CPU and Memory at each Interval.
 - `liveThreshold` is the Player Count you go Live at.